Sheshan Basilica: History

-In June 1870, unrest in Tianjin led to the burning of churches there.
-The Shanghai Jesuits prayed at the statue of the Madonna and pledged to build a church to her honor in return for her protection.
-Subsequently, construction of a church designed by the French Jesuit brother Léon Mariot (馬历耀 Ma Liyao, 1830–1902) began in 1871.
+French Jesuits began buying land in the area in the early 1860s.
+They built a sanitarium, a small church next to it, and later a pavilion with a statue of Mary.

+During the Taiping Rebellion, Catholics in the area pledged to construct a church dedicated to Mary if they were spared from the chaos.
+Jesuits began building a hilltop church in 1864 and dedicated it in the early 1870s.

+French Jesuit brother Léon Mariot (馬历耀 Ma Liyao, 1830–1902) designed the church.
 Wood was shipped in from Shanghai, and stone bought from Fujian.
 All material had to be ported to the peak by hand.
 The church was completed two years later.
 This first church was in the form of a cross, and incorporated features of both Chinese and Western architecture.
 A veranda was placed outside the door, with ten columns.
 Eight stone lions were placed before the church.
 In 1894, several ancillary buildings were added.
 These included the mid-level church, a shrine to the Sacred Heart, the Virgin Mary, and St. Joseph.
 Fourteen Stations of the Cross were constructed along the path to the church.
 In 1899–1901, the French Jesuits built an astronomical observatory on the top of the hill, which included a telescope bought by father Stanislas Chevalier (蔡尚質 Cai Shangzhi, 1852–1930) in France.

 In 1920, the existing church was found to be inadequate, and it lagged far behind other churches in Shanghai in terms of size and ornamentation.
 The Shanghai Jesuits asked the Belgian missionary-architect father Alphonse De Moerloose (和羹柏 He Gengbo, 1858–1932) to design the plans for a monumental new basilica.
 After the demolition of the old church in 1923, the new basilica on top of the hill was slowly built from 1924 to 1935, under the daily supervision of the Portuguese Jesuit missionary-architect father François-Xavier Diniz (葉肇昌 Ye Zhaochang, 1869–1943).